Plenty-network/amm-contracts/README.md

 - `stableDeployer` : Factory Contract for deploying stableSwap pairs
 - `stableSwap` : AMM which facilitates the trading of assets which have similar underlying value
 - `tokenContract` : FA1.2 based token contract which represents liquidity positions for stable as well as volatileSwap
-- `tokenDeployer` : Factory contract which deploys LP position and is response for deploying stable and volatile trading pairs
+- `tokenDeployer` : Factory contract which deploys LP position and is responsible for deploying stable and volatile trading pairs
 - `volatileDeployer` : Factory Contract for deploying volatile pairs
 - `volatileSwap` : Uniswap V2 inspired AMM which facilitates the trading of volatile assets
 - `Router`: An intermediate contract which helps in trading of tokens across different volatile and stable pairs